Residual-based adaptivity for two-phase flow simulation in porous media using Physics-informed Neural Networks: Conclusion

 \section{Conclusion}

-In this study, Physics-Informed Neural Networks (PINN) is applied to solve two-phase flow problems in porous media.
+In this study, Physics-Informed Neural Networks (PINN) are applied to solve two-phase flow problems in porous media.
 A novel residual-based adaptive algorithm is developed.
-The basic idea is to utilize the PDE residual to build a probability density function, from which new collocation points are drawn and added to the training set.
+The key is to utilize the PDE residual to build a probability density function, from which new collocation points are drawn and added to the training set.
 The technique is applied to the different PDEs in the coupled system independently, thus, different collocations points are used for the different PDEs.
 Moreover, the technique is applied to enrich the points used to capture the initial and boundary conditions.

-The adaptivity algorithm is used to solve a 1D two-phase flow in porous media.
-Using the new technique provided better results than using the classical PINN with fixed collocation points.
+The adaptivity algorithm is used to solve 1D and 2D two-phase flow in porous media .
+Using the new technique provided better results than using the classical PINN with fixed collocation points and also showed an improvement over the RAR technique.
 The adaptive technique can be seen as a form of regularization of the neural networks, thus reducing the generalization error.